am-ping/calculator/README.md

 # [Calculator](https://am-png.github.io/calculator/)
-Repository of my calculator project
+Repository of my calculator project.
+Initially forked from [here](https://github.com/leonnoel/100devs-calculator) which is when I started working on it.

 ## How It's Made
 **Tech used:** HTML, CSS and JavaScript